meerapatelmd/amphora/README.md

 <!-- badges: end -->

-Amphora was inititally created to serve as an extension of the chariot R package to create interactive Reingold-Tilford tree diagrams in D3.js.
-It has now been extended to include the reading, parsing, and authoring of hierarchies files for knowledge representation in the clinical medicine domain.
+Amphora is a package for reading, parsing, and authoring for knowledge representation in the clinical medicine domain.
 Wrappers to install [ROBOT](http://robot.obolibrary.org/) and use it for format conversions are also included.